EastEnders: 2020s

-In November 2021, it was announced that Sen would step down from his role as executive producer, and would be succeeded by former story producer, Chris Clenshaw.
+In November 2021, it was announced that Sen would step down from his role as executive producer, and would be succeeded by former story producer Chris Clenshaw.
 Sen's final credited episode as executive producer was broadcast on 10 March 2022 and coincided in a week of episodes that saw the arrest of serial killer Gray Atkins (Toby-Alexander Smith).
-From the week commencing on 7 March 2022, the show has been broadcast every weekday from Monday to Thursday in a 7:30 pm slot, making it the first time in the show's history that the programme will air permanently on Wednesdays.
+From the week commencing on 7 March 2022, the show has been broadcast every weekday from Monday to Thursday in a 7:30 pm slot, making it the first time in the show's history that the programme began airing permanently on Wednesdays.
 On 2 June 2022, EastEnders aired an episode celebrating the Platinum Jubilee of Elizabeth II.
 Charles, Prince of Wales and Camilla, Duchess of Cornwall guest starred in the episode; it also marked the first executive producer credit for Clenshaw.
 Clenshaw's first major decision as executive producer was the axing of five series regulars: Peter Beale (Dayle Hudson), Stuart Highway (Ricky Champ), Jada Lennox (Kelsey Calladine-Smith), Dana Monroe (Barbara Smith) and Lola Pearce (Danielle Harold).
 Viewers criticised the decision, feeling that some of the characters had potential to add to the soap.
+Clenshaw has since overseen the returns of Alfie Moon (Shane Richie) and Yolande Trueman (Angela Wynter), the recast of Amy Mitchell (Ellie Dadd), as well as the reintroduction of Cindy Beale (Michelle Collins), who returned from the dead after 25 years.
+Public opinion on Clenshaw then changed and he has been credited for improving ratings and garnering critical acclaim for the soap, with EastEnders winning the award for Best British Soap at the 2023 British Soap Awards and the award for Serial Drama at the 28th National Television Awards under his leadership.

+On 26 September 2024, it was announced Clenshaw would step down as series executive producer in February 2025, following the soap's 40th anniversary; Ben Wadey was announced as his successor.
+Clenshaw's final credited episode aired 13 June, followed by Wadey's debut on 16 June 2025.
+Wadey's initial decisions at the head of the show have included the reintroduction of Zoe Slater (Michelle Ryan) and Oscar Branning (Pierre Moullier), as well as axing Felix Baker (Matthew James Morrison), Bernadette Taylor (Clair Norris), Freddie Slater (Bobby Brazier) and Anna Knight (Molly Rainford).